Strings, Sets, and Collection Choice

 • Use a string for text, remembering that text changes create new strings.

-• Use a set when uniqueness and membership checks matter more than order.
+• Use a set when uniqueness and fast membership matter more than order.

 For exam snippets, ask three quick questions: does position matter, can it mutate, and must values be unique?
-Those answers usually identify the correct collection and predict the behavior of the code.
+Those answers usually identify the correct collection and predict the code's behavior.

 Test Your Knowledge